 We understand that coming into hospital is a nervous time for anyone, especially when you are coming in to have your baby.
 We hope to make your hospital visit a positive experience by providing you with the necessary information.

-The following information aims to provide you with the knowledge to help you understand the process of Outpatient induction of labour, what to expect and why it is recommended for you.
+The following information aims to provide you with the knowledge to help you understand the process of Outpatient Induction (IOL) of labour, what to expect and why it is recommended for you.

 Induction of Labour (IOL) is the process of artificially starting labour.
 Outpatient IOL is offered to low risk women who wish to be at home during some of their induction process.